-In my one of my past posts, I spoke about the negative effect that labels have on mental illness.
+The Effect of Labels, Roles, and Expectations In my one of my past posts, I spoke about the negative effect that labels have on mental illness.
 Let’s further the discussion, how much of an effect do labels, roles, and expectations have on people’s behavior?
-Philip Zimbardo, an American psychologist and professor, explored that particular situation in his famous Stanford Prison Experiment.
-The… Read More Who’s in Power, the Situation or You?
+Philip Zimbardo, an American psychologist, and professor explored that particular situation… Read More Who’s in Power, the Situation or You?

-On Friday, Mr. Squigglekins told me that when I backed up I nearly hit his neighbor.
+Distractions On Friday, Mr. Squigglekins told me that when I backed up I nearly hit his neighbor.
 Fortunately, his neighbor saw and avoided hitting me.
 The same day I saw a homeless man holding an “I’m Hungry Sign,” and I was so focused on him that I drove my car over a cement planter.
-A passerby… Read More Another Obsession over Driving
+A… Read More Another Obsession over Driving

-In school, I learned about the atrocities that the Nazi’s committed towards the Jews, Slavs, homosexuals, and others they deemed not worthy of living.
-As I grew older I learned about other genocides, the killings of non-Arabs in Darfur, killings of Muslims and Catholics in Bosnia, and the Ottoman Empire killing Armenian minorities at the… Read More Is Obedience Naturally Inherent?
+Atrocities In school, I learned about the atrocities that the Nazi’s committed towards the Jews, Slavs, homosexuals, and others they deemed not worthy of living.
+As I grew older I learned about other genocides, the killings of non-Arabs in Darfur, killings of Muslims and Catholics in Bosnia, and the Ottoman Empire killing Armenian minorities at… Read More Is Obedience Naturally Inherent?

 In my last post, I wrote about the clinical description of trauma.
 Readers in the medical or psychology fields understand what I wrote, but for the rest, it was likely dry and wordy.
 In this next post, I’m going to write my first hand experience with trauma, personally a miscarriage.
 In college, I had a… Read More Trauma on the Brain Dalawa (two): Miscarriage

 It’s been five years, why can’t you move on?
 It happened a long time ago, why can’t you stop thinking about it?
 You’re giving him or her the power if you keep thinking of it.
-If you’ve experienced trauma, you know it’s not easy repressing the thought or moving on.
-As much as your… Read More Trauma on the Brain
+Moving On is Difficult If you’ve experienced trauma, you know it’s not easy repressing the thought or moving on.
+As… Read More What Goes on the Brain When Trauma Happens

 I am a person with obsessive compulsive disorder, but I am not obsessive compulsive.
 My former friend, Manic, has bipolar, but she is not bipolar.
 If you do not understand the first two sentences, read it slowly, and maybe you’ll get it.
 If English is not your first language, I apologize.
 What I’m saying is… Read More Labels: I am NOT my Mental Illness